veritrans/Veritrans-ios-sdk/SDK/MidtransCoreKit/code_usage.md

 # Overview
-We provide an API-only implementation for all payment types, This allows users to bring your own UI to the mobile App.
+We provide an API-only implementation for all payment types.
+This allows users to bring your own UI to the mobile App.
 Please read [this section](https://github.com/veritrans/Veritrans-ios-sdk/wiki/Getting-started-with-the-Veritrans-SDK) first before walking through the implementation guide

 # Prerequsites